 From the 18th century onwards, the Ottomans began to use neo-classical and baroque elements with European influence.
 Ortakoy Mosque, Dolmabahce Palace and its Mosque and Beylerbeyi Mosque, such as mosques in the Bosphorus, you can observe this new period architecture.

 Of course, the two styles have no superiority to each other.
 Together, they describe the evolution of a culture that reigned in Istanbul for 500 years.
 While Classical Architecture preferred a more simple style; Modern Architecture uses eye-catching decoration techniques.

 Other Things to Do in Istanbul

 Of course, things to do in Istanbul are not limited to these.
-If you would like to learn more about Istanbul’s museums, public transport, shopping places and local restaurants, I recommend you to visit Istanbul Clues, a comprehensive travel blog about Istanbul.
+If you would like to learn more about Istanbul’s museums, public transport, shopping places and local restaurants, you may browse our blog posts.

 Powered by BarefootPlus Travel

 The sponsor of this blog page is the BarefootPlus Travel Agency in Istanbul.
 If you are planning to travel to popular tourist destinations such as Istanbul, Ephesus, Cappadocia and Pamukkale you can consult us.